Benoit Mandelbrot

 Benoit B. Mandelbrot (Note: In his autobiography, Mandelbrot did not add a circumflex to the "i" (i.e. "î") in his first name, as is usual for the French given name.
 He included "B" as a middle initial.
 His New York Times obituary stated that "he added the middle initial himself, though it does not stand for a middle name", an assertion that is supported by his obituary in The Guardian.)
 (Note: Pronounced /ˈmændəlbrɒt/ MAN-dəl-brot or /ˈmændəlbrout/ MAN-dəl-broht in English.
 When speaking in French, Mandelbrot pronounced his name /fr/.)
 (20 November 1924 – 14 October 2010) was a Polish-born French-American mathematician and polymath with broad interests in the practical sciences, especially regarding what he labeled as "the art of roughness" of physical phenomena and "the uncontrolled element in life".
 He referred to himself as a "fractalist" and is recognized for his contribution to the field of fractal geometry, which included coining the word "fractal", as well as developing a theory of "roughness and self-similarity" in nature.

 In 1936, at the age of 11, Mandelbrot and his family emigrated from Warsaw, Poland, to France.
 After World War II ended, Mandelbrot studied mathematics, graduating from universities in Paris and in the United States and receiving a master's degree in aeronautics from the California Institute of Technology.
 He spent most of his career in both the United States and France, having dual French and American citizenship.
 In 1958, he began a 35-year career at IBM, where he became an IBM Fellow, and periodically took leaves of absence to teach at Harvard University.
 At Harvard, following the publication of his study of U.S. commodity markets in relation to cotton futures, he taught economics and applied sciences.

-Because of his access to IBM's computers, Mandelbrot was one of the first to use computer graphics to create and display fractal geometric images, leading to his discovery of the Mandelbrot set in 1980.
+Because of his access to IBM's computers, Mandelbrot was one of the first to use computer graphics to create and display fractal geometric images, leading to his discovery of the Mandelbrot set in 1979–1980.
 He showed how visual complexity can be created from simple rules.
 He said that things typically considered to be "rough", a "mess", or "chaotic", such as clouds or shorelines, actually had a "degree of order".
 His math- and geometry-centered research included contributions to such fields as statistical physics, meteorology, hydrology, geomorphology, anatomy, taxonomy, neurology, linguistics, information technology, computer graphics, economics, geology, medicine, physical cosmology, engineering, chaos theory, econophysics, metallurgy, and the social sciences.

 Toward the end of his career, he was the Sterling Professor of Mathematical Sciences at Yale University, where he was the oldest professor in Yale's history to receive tenure.

 Mandelbrot also held positions at the Pacific Northwest National Laboratory, Université Lille Nord de France, Institute for Advanced Study and Centre National de la Recherche Scientifique.
-During his career, he received over 15 honorary doctorates and served on many science journals, and won numerous awards.
+During his career he received over 15 honorary doctorates, served on many science journals, and won numerous awards.
 His autobiography, The Fractalist: Memoir of a Scientific Maverick, was published posthumously in 2012.